Artificial Intelligence Job Loss is a Comparatively Minor Concern

 I hope you enjoy this conversation with Scott Aaronson:

-Posthuman intelligences may be vast extensions from our human preferences, but such human values and preferences are still in some way present.
+Posthuman intelligences may be vast extensions of our human preferences, but such human values and preferences are still in some way present.

 Their moral values have evolved from ours by some continuous process (rather than displacing said values entirely).